-If the documents are to be served in the Court District of The Hague, the Central Authority sends them to a randomly selected bailiff, with the request to serve the documents on the person concerned.
-If documents are to be served in another court district, the Central Authority sends them to the designated Public Prosecutor’s Office / International Legal Assistance Center (IRC) and requests for service by a bailiff.
+If the documents are to be served in the Court District of The Hague, the Central Authority sends them to a randomly selected bailiff, requesting to serve the documents on the person concerned.
+Suppose documents are to be served in another court district.
+In that case, the Central Authority sends them to the designated Public Prosecutor’s Office / International Legal Assistance Center (IRC) and requests service by a bailiff.

 Article 5(2) Service

-With regard to the authorities involved, informal delivery works in the same way as formal service (see above).
-The explanatory memorandum to the Implementation Act states that, as a rule, a local police officer in the Court District concerned should be deployed by the Public Prosecutor for an issue in the Dutch language.
+Regarding the authorities involved, informal delivery works the same way as formal service (see above).
+The explanatory memorandum to the Implementation Act states that, as a rule, a local police officer in the Court District concerned should be deployed by the Public Prosecutor for an issue in Dutch.
 However, in practice, there is no real uniformity.
-Depending on where the documents are to be served, they are sometimes served via postal channels, by the police, or by a member of the "documents service brigade".
+Depending on where the documents are to be served, they are sometimes served via postal channels, by the police, or by a member of the "documents service brigade."

 Service by a particular method Article 5(1)(b) Service